Baganda: Women

-In Ganda society, women married at a later age than most other African societies, rarely marrying before the age of 20.
+In Kiganda society, women married at a later age than most other African societies, rarely marrying before the age of 20.
 Both bridewealth and virginity were necessary to a fully honourable marriage.
 A married woman's status depended on her ancestry and the rank of her husband.
 Women gained respect by their control of the household economy and by their fertility; loss of a baby was a woman's most common reason for suicide.

 Appearance

 John Roscoe noted that the Baganda varied in their heights, with some being just a little over 5 feet tall and others being over six feet tall (the warrior Tebukoza Kyambalango was 6'6" tall).
 The anthropologist Lucy Mair further describes the appearance of the Baganda:

 The people are dark-brown skinned, woolly-haired, and reasonably tall.
 One is struck by their superior physique after the Kikuyu whom one sees on the journey through Kenya; but they did not attain to the tremendous stature of the Hima in the other kingdoms.
 It would be impossible to describe a "typical" Baganda face.
-Some are exactly like the full moon, some have Roman noses; my best informant made me think of one of Dürer's "Four Apostles", and his brother had a remarkably triangular face which he had passed on to all his children.
+Some are exactly like the full moon, some have Roman noses; my best informant made me think of one of Dürer's Four Apostles, and his brother had a remarkably triangular face which he had passed on to all his children.
 A light skin is not taken as a mark of noble birth or Hima origin, but as a sign of delicate health.
 Their bright eyes and ready smile, the fact that a dark skin does not show minor defects and makes teeth look better than they deserve, and, in the case of women, their dignified walk make them very pleasing to the eye.

 Men rarely kept facial hair–they plucked it out or shaved it off.
 Women were careful to keep their armpit hair shaved, unless their husbands were at war or on a journey, (custom forbade married women from shaving until the husband returned).

 John Roscoe noted that "The Baganda are the only Bantu tribe in Eastern Equatorial Africa who do not mutilate their persons; they neither extract their teeth nor pierce their ear lobes, nor practise the rite of circumcision; in fact, they are most careful to avoid scarifications of any kind."
 The Baganda did indeed abhor and forbade any mutilation of the body, and regarded circumcision as a violation of their traditional customs.